 15. Eight to ten hours of sleep every night.

+Sleep is great medicine for a great performance.
 For those of you who have trouble sleeping try herbal teas (chamomile rocks!)
 Another remedy that works with some people is to take 500 milligrams of calcium an hour before bed to get a more restful sleep — works wonders.
-Check out www.travelwellness.com for her natural sleep aides for performers too!
+Check out www.travelwellness.com for natural sleep aides for performers too.

 16. For hoarse voices.